This post was written in the spring and summer of 2022. I stopped working on it, subject to corrections, August 19, 2022.

 Notable infectious diseases:

-- The Spanish flu 1918-1920 (actually it orginated in the Kansas and went to Europe with Americans in WWI) was the largest pandemic of the 20th century.
+- The Spanish flu 1918-1920 (it orginated in Kansas, USA and went to Europe with Americans in WWI) was the largest pandemic of the 20th century.
 It was a zoonotic viral disease.
 The virus was an influenza A virus in the H1N1 lineage – crossover of a swine flu.
 The pandemic was controlled with public health measures, and ended when the virus stopped being transmitted to new victims.
 A vaccine was not developed or used.

 - The viral disease smallpox caused several epidemics and pandemics.
 It was one of the first infectious diseases which was controlled by vaccination.
 It may have been extirpated.